markmerker/thinkcspy/_sources/GeneralIntro/LPS/TasteOfPython.rst

 -   This time we used a variable named myName
 -   Instead of setting the value of the variable to a number, we set it to text.

-Modify the code above to use your name, and a greeting other than "Hello".
+**Exercise 3.**  Modify the code above to use your name, and a greeting other than "Hello".
 When it is working properly, press "Save" to submit it.

+|
+|

+:sctnhead:`Glossary and Terms`

+Data
+    Information that the computer can manage.
+The most common types of data are Numbers and Text

+Character
+    A single piece of text.
+Examples:   A  z  5  +  ,

+String
+    A set of characters.
+Examples: "hi mom"  "free 2 B me!" "abc123$%^ OMG"

+print
+    A python statement that sends data to the screen.  (more later)

+variable
+    A thing used by computer code to keep track of some value.  (more later)

-.. index:: numbers,text,words,processing,hello world, strings
+.. index:: numbers,text,words,processing,hello world, string, character, data